Alados5/rac_bolt_modulator/README.md

 # R&C Bolt Modulator mod

-Ratchet & Clank mod for RACMAN: Modifies the amount of bolts earned and spent by different factors, positive or negative.
+Ratchet & Clank mod for RaCMAN: Modifies the amount of bolts earned and spent by different factors, positive or negative.
 You can optionally receive a starting amount too.

 ## Pre-requisites